 These balsamic and sage pork chops will send your taste buds straight to Valhalla.
 And we don’t say that lightly… The combination of balsamic, dijon and sage blends together masterfully to create a complex, yet irresistible flavor profile.
 A flavor profile so good you’ll be begging for more.

 This is one of our favorite (if not our favorite) recipes on this website, and a must try for anyone.
-Do yourself a favor and make this recipe stat.
+Do yourself a favor and make this delicious sous vide pork loin chop recipe stat.

-Through loads of experimentation, we’ve found that cooking pork chops at 58C/136F for 1 hour is the perfect combo.
-Cooking the 1″ pork chop for one hour is just enough time to achieve a perfectly juicy chop.
-Also, cooking them at a temperature of 136F ensures that the pork is a beautiful medium rare with great texture.
+Through loads of experimentation, we’ve found that cooking pork loin chops at 58C/136F for 1 hour is the perfect combo.
+Cooking the 1″ boneless pork chop for one hour is just enough time to achieve a perfectly juicy chop.
+Also, setting the pork chop temperature at 136F ensures that the protein is a beautiful medium rare with great texture.
 Just make sure you have a reliable sous vide that accurately regulates the temperature of the bath or your results may vary (check out the Anova or Joule).
 For other time and temperature options, check out our cooking guide here.

 12-quart Container – Although you can use a basic stockpot for your sous vide cooking needs, I highly recommend buying a large plastic container.
 They are inexpensive and spacious, so you won’t have to worry about cooking a big roast in a small pot.
 I recommend a 12 quart Rubbermaid container, as it is BPA free, sturdy, and large enough for just about anything you will be cooking.

 Container Lid – If you are going to buy a plastic container, I highly suggest buying a compatible lid for it.
 When you sous vide for a long duration, the heat of the water causes evaporation.
 With a lid, it eliminates a majority of the evaporation so you can cook for 72 hours care-free.